The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Methods and data

 where the numerator is the difference between the averages of a given statistics (e.g., the average $\hat{\zeta}$ or $\hat{Q}$), estimated in one of the massive-neutrino cosmologies and in the fiducial cosmology from the \fidza\ mocks.
 This parameter provides an estimate of the detectability in a specific configuration identified by the index $i$, denoting a generic bin in which the difference is evaluated.
 The error is obtained as $\sigma_i = \sqrt{\hat{C}_{f,ii}}$, where $\hat{C}_f$ is the covariance matrix of $f$.

-We also generalize the elementwise detectability in Eq. \ref{eq:def_detectability} by introducing a metric that estimates the detectability over a given range of configurations, accounting for their correlation, defined by the parameter
+We also generalized the element-wise detectability in Eq. \ref{eq:def_detectability} by introducing a metric that estimates the detectability over a given range of configurations, accounting for their correlation, defined by the parameter

 where $i$ and $j$ run on the angles formed by $s_{12}$ and $s_{13}$, and the differences $\Delta \hat{f}$, with $\hat{f} = \hat{\zeta}$ or $\hat{Q}$, are defined in the same way as in the numerator of Eq. \ref{eq:def_detectability}.
-We defined this parameter $\redchiq$ in analogy with the standard definition of the reduced chi-squared, except that, in place of the model, we insert the estimated fiducial statistic.
+We defined this parameter $\redchiq$ in analogy with the standard definition of the reduced chi-squared, except that in place of the model, we inserted the estimated fiducial statistic.

-Notice that this parameter also allows us to provide a quantitative assessment of the statistical significance of the signal from neutrinos of total mass $M_\nu$.
-In particular, it is possible to compute the $p$-value associated with a given value of $\redchiq(\vec{p}, M_\nu)$, i.e., the tail integral of a chi-squared distribution $\mathcal{F}(\chiq; N_\theta)$ with $N_\theta$ degrees of freedom,
+This parameter also allowed us to provide a quantitative assessment of the statistical significance of the signal from neutrinos of total mass $M_\nu$.
+In particular, it is possible to compute the $p$ value associated with a given value of $\redchiq(\vec{p}, M_\nu)$, that is, the tail integral of a chi-squared distribution $\mathcal{F}(\chiq; N_\theta)$ with $N_\theta$ degrees of freedom,

 and then convert it into an equivalent Gaussian statistical significance $Z\sigma$, where $Z$ is implicitly defined as follows \citep{Cowan11}: